 Signs of a perfect lawn

-Avoid extremes in watering frequency and amount.
+Avoid extremes water your Florida lawn and alter the frequency and amount.
 Light, frequent watering is inefficient and encourages shallow root systems.
 Excessive irrigation, which keeps the root system saturated with water, is harmful to the lawn.
 Roots need a balance of water and air to function and grow properly.
 You might also enjoy our blog on knowing when to apply fertilizer on a Florida lawn.

 Free Lawn Care & Landscaping Consultation